 These guidelines are issued by the Department of Taxation ("the Department") to provide guidance to taxpayers regarding the Port Volume Increase Tax Credit.
 These guidelines are not rules or regulations subject to the provisions of the Administrative Process Act (Va.
 Code § 2.2-4000 et seq.) and are being published in accordance with the Tax Commissioner's general authority to supervise the administration of the tax laws of the Commonwealth pursuant to Va.
 Code § 58.1-202.
+These Guidelines supersede the Port Volume Increase Tax Credit Guidelines that were issued by the Department on March 5, 2012 (Public Document 12-21).
 As necessary, additional guidelines will be published and posted on the Department's website, www.tax.virginia.gov.

-These guidelines represent the Department of Taxation's interpretation of the relevant laws.
+These guidelines represent the Department's interpretation of the relevant laws.
 They do not constitute formal rulemaking and hence do not have the force and effect of law or regulation.
 In the event that the final determination of any court holds that any provision of these guidelines are contrary to law, taxpayers who follow these guidelines will be treated as relying on erroneous written advice for purposes of waiving penalty and interest under Va.
 Code §§ 58.1-105, 58.1-1835 and 58.1-1845.
 To the extent there is a question regarding the application of these guidelines, taxpayers are encouraged to write to the Department and seek a written response to their question.

-Criteria for Claiming the Credit
+Criteria for Claiming the Tax Credit

-The Port Volume Increase Tax Credit is an individual and corporate income tax credit for taxpayers engaged in the manufacturing of goods or the distribution of manufactured goods that use Virginia port facilities and increase port cargo volume through these facilities.
-To be eligible for the Port Volume Increase Tax Credit, a taxpayer must:
+The Port Volume Increase Tax Credit is an individual and corporate income tax credit for certain taxpayers that use Virginia port facilities and increase port cargo volume through these facilities.
+To be eligible for Port Volume Increase Tax Credits, a taxpayer must:

-- Be engaged in the manufacturing of goods or the distribution of manufactured goods; - Use port facilities in Virginia; - Increase its port cargo at these facilities by a minimum of five percent in a single calendar year over its base year port cargo volume; and - Own the cargo at the time the port facilities are used.
+- Be an agricultural entity, manufacturing-related entity, or mineral and gas entity; - Use port facilities in Virginia; - Increase its port cargo volume at these facilities by a minimum of 5 percent in a single calendar year over its base year port cargo volume; and - Own the cargo at the time that the port facilities are used.